 She wears her arms through the slash.
+Unusually, it has rows of

-Sleeves this size would have been quite cumbersome to wear of a cuff at the wrist, so
+Sleeves this size would have been quite cumbersome to wear than

-it would have been far more practical to wear it in this manner.
+practical to wear it in this manner.
+Again, the slashed sleeves

 Styles of collar on the houppelande varied also.
 Most appear to